-Cost is an important consideration for all my patients, and it is something that I will always discuss in detail during your initial consultation.
+The gynecomastia surgery Boston cost is an important consideration for all my patients, and it is something that I will always discuss in detail during your initial consultation.
 If you are considering gynecomastia with me in either my Boston or Brookline offices, the total cost is going to range anywhere from $9,000 to $11,000.
 The reason for this price variable is there are a few components that determine your overall fee.
 These include:

 - Type of treatment: liposuction, glandular excision, or both

 - Surgeon’s fee

 - Anesthesiology fee

 Gynecomastia is a common but complex condition.
 As such, there is an array of different treatment options.
 These range from liposuction to breast excision to a combination of the two.
 The right one for you is always going to depend on your individual anatomy, lifestyle and needs as well as your ability to tolerate downtime.

 Every potential gynecomastia patient who comes in to see me would like to address the issue with either a non-surgical procedure or liposuction alone.
 I will always be honest with you about what you can realistically expect to achieve with any given treatment option.
 While the cost of gynecomastia surgery that includes glandular tissue and/or skin excision is going to be more expensive, you will also not be happy with your results if you get SculpSure, Coolsculpting or liposuction, and are still left with excess breast tissue.